-Retinols can do everything from removing dry skin on a textured forehead, address scarring on cheeks and pigmentation throughout the face to speeding up skin recovery after breakouts.
+Retinols can do everything from removing dry skin on a textured forehead, addressing scarring on cheeks and pigmentation throughout the face to speeding up skin recovery after breakouts.

 Retinol has to be used wisely.
-If you’re just starting out, only use the lowest concentration two to three nights (night only) a week.
+If you’re just starting, only use the lowest concentration two to three nights (night only) a week.
 It’s also best to mix a pea-sized bit into your moisturizer.
-If you’re really sensitive or dry, apply your moisturizer first, then a small amount of retinol after.
-Do not use retinol a minimum of a week before waxing hair removal.
+If you’re sensitive or dry, apply your moisturizer first, then a small amount of retinol after.
+Do not use retinol for a minimum of a week before waxing hair removal.

-Alternatively, look for exfoliants containing AHA/BHA properties, and take care not to over-exfoliate or do it too many times a week - this can infame skin further and lead to texture issues.
+Alternatively, look for exfoliants containing AHA/BHA properties, and take care not to over-exfoliate or do it too many times a week - this can inflame skin further and lead to texture issues.

 How to Smooth Skin Texture Through Hydration and Nourishment